kralikba/scala-implicits/README.md

 Thus, the type inference algorithm, working eagerly from left to right, will deduce that `F` is `Nothing` and thus not work as expected.

-#### There isn't a Prolog in your Scala
+#### There is no Prolog in your Scala

-As much as we would love it, full-blown logic programming cannot be done directly using implicits.
+As much as we would love it, full-blown logic programming cannot be done directly using implicit metaprogramming.
 This is due to the way Scala handles ambiguities.
 In Prolog, it is perfectly OK to have multiple positive answers to a query.
 Scala, on the other hand, terminates search and backtracks as soon as an ambiguity is found - even if that means only nominal ambiguity and the values are in fact, the same.

 Take for example the following example: